 My mom broke her rib back in May when she fall while gardening.
 Every time she took a breath, moved, sneezed, coughed or laughed she was in a great deal of pain.
 She had difficulty standing, sitting, sleeping, bending, turning… basically existing.

-Thankfully she's open to acupuncture and herbs so I was able to Fedex her San Huang San, Trauma Liniment, Trauma Pills, Rib Fracture Formula and Wu Yang Patch.
+Thankfully she's open to acupuncture and herbs so I was able to Fedex her liniments and herbs that I use at my clinic.

-She started with two Trauma Pills a day for two days (Trauma Pills are meant for the treatments of acute traumatic injuries to the body.
-The herbs in it increase blood flow, promote healing while reducing stagnation and inflammation).
+She started with two Trauma Pills a day for three days (Trauma Pills are meant for the treatments of acute traumatic injuries to the body.
+The herbs in it increase circulation, promote healing while reducing stagnation and inflammation).
 The herbs don't taste great, but her pain was unbearable so she was willing to take them.

-Overnight she put San Huang San (used when the tissue is swollen, bruised and inflamed.
+Overnight she put a plaster of San Huang San (used when the tissue is swollen, bruised and inflamed.
 Composed of cooling herbs that reduce inflammation and kill pain while increase local blood flow.
 It helps circulation and healing) on the affected area.

-Overall it took her to heal three weeks, which was half of her self prognosis of six weeks.
+Overall it took her to heal three weeks, which is half of her self prognosis of six weeks.

 Again, Yay for Chinese Trauma Medicine.